Hackerfleet/hfos-legacy/README.rst

 wiki           Etherpad + Wiki = awesomeness
 ============== ==============================================================

-Most of these are not yet fully usable, so please help out and perhaps take ownership of one of these!
+Most of these are not yet fully usable, so please help out and perhaps take ownership of one (or more) of them!

 Navigation (Hackerfleet) modules
 --------------------------------